magepages/mpdocs/docs/product-feed/index.md

   -> Fill in the Magento fields to get the data corresponding to the fields of Google Shopping API.
   -> If you leave this column blank or no value is existing, the Default value will be arquired and push to Google Shopping API.
 - **Internal Note**: Enter the description in the **Internal Note** section.
 This is only for admin to notice the information of the synchronization and is invaluable to data processing.
 - **Insert Variables**: Select the Magento Fields corresponding to the fields of Google Shopping API.
+- You can sync manually or sync via cron data from attributes of Magento Field to Google Shopping API.

 ### Logs